 - having the charges dismissed

 - contesting the charges and being found not guilty, or

 - being convicted of a less serious offense.

 Conviction of a less serious offense may occur when the evidence is insufficient to convict on the charged offense, but the evidence is sufficient to convict on another less serious offense.
 For example, a reckless driving conviction carries four driver's license points.
 If this offense is converted to a different moving violation, the offense may only carry two or three driver's license points.

 Like driver's license points, insurance points can be prevented or reduced by a dismissal or the conviction of a lesser charge.
 There are also several special instances in which no SDIP point can be charged by law.
-No insurance points can be charged for a conviction of speeding 10 m.p.h. or less over the posted speed limit, provided the driver has a clean record and the violation did not occur in a school zone.
+No insurance points will be charged for bodily injury if proven that the medical costs were incurred solely for diagnostic purposes.

 A second exception to insurance points is to receive a PJC, or "Prayer for Judgment Continued."
-A PJC is a determination of guilt by a jury or a court without any sentence being imposed.
-No SDIP points can be charged for a PJC, but a household can only have one PJC every three years.
+PJCs are unique to North Carolina and are a determination of guilt without any sentence being imposed.
+No SDIP points can be charged for a PJC, but a PJC can only be used twice in five year period per household.

 If you are convicted of the lesser charge of driving 55 m.p.h. in a 45 m.p.h., you save in several ways.
 You will only be assigned two driver's license points, instead of three.
-No insurance points will be assigned.
-As a result, insurance premiums will not increase.
+One insurance point will be assigned.
+As a result, insurance premiums will only increase 30%.

 Finally, by obtaining a PJC on this same charge, you could avoid both driver's license points and insurance points.
-However, only one PJC is allowed per household in any three-year period.
-As a result, it's usually best to save this "ace in the hole" until you have no other options.
+However, only two PJCs are allowed per household in a five year period.
+As a result, it's often best to save this "ace in the hole" until you have few other options.

 Articles are intended to provide general information and are not legal advice or a legal opinion.
 Specific questions should be directed to an attorney at Law Firm Carolinas or to another lawyer.